 Nicer Globe is an initiative on transportation safety under the Responsible Care® by Indian Chemical Council.
 This voluntary chemical community initiative is fostering collaboration on transport distribution safety, emergency response and transport security.
 It also routinely evaluates and improves transport safety capabilities while sharing the best practices in the industry.

-– The plying of hazardous and non-hazardous goods is majorly dependent on roadways with 60% of the total transportation taking place through this medium.
+b.
+Under-utilized rail transport: The plying of hazardous and non-hazardous goods is majorly dependent on roadways with 60% of the total transportation taking place through this medium.
 Only 15–20% of the total logistics based transportation is carried out by rail.
-In a country, which has one of the most robust rail network, the emphasis on using it for commercial plying of chemicals is considerably low and under-utilized as there is no dedicated route or infrastructure support that makes plying chemicals via railways safe.
+In a country, which has one of the most robust rail networks, the emphasis on using it for commercial plying of chemicals is considerably low and under-utilized as there is no dedicated route or infrastructure support that makes plying chemicals via railways safe.

 a.
 Dow India is very stringent about the regulatory compliances that we adhere to ensure that all safety guidelines are met and business is smooth.
 As per our global mandate, we are to follow either global or country standards, whichever is higher to maintain superlative product and service quality.